UnicornH/PPISP-Composite-Kernels-GCN/README.md

 Part of the codes refers to the ProteinGCN.

 ## 3. Others
-This repository will continue updating.
+This repository will continue updating when paper published.